COVID-19 Update >> We Are Open 24/7

 Sexual Battery

-A person is guilty of sexual battery when he or she intentionally makes physical contact with the intimate parts (genital area, anus, groin, inner thighs, buttocks of a male or female and the breast of a female) of another person without that person’s consent.
+A person is guilty of sexual battery when he or she intentionally makes physical contact with the intimate parts (genital area, anus, groin, inner thighs, buttocks of a male or female, and the breast of a female) of another person without that person’s consent.

-This crime is classified as a misdemeanor of a high and aggravated nature if the victim is over 16 years old, and as a felony if the victim is a minor under that age, punishable by 1-5 years in prison.
+This crime is classified as a misdemeanor of a high and aggravated nature if the victim is over 16 years old and as a felony if the victim is a minor under that age, punishable by 1-5 years in prison.
 Subsequent offenses involving sexual battery will be charged as felonies.

 Aggravated Sexual Battery

-Aggravated battery charges can be filed against someone who engages in sexual contact by use of a foreign object to penetrate someone else without their consent.
+Aggravated battery charges can be filed against someone who engages in sexual contact by using a foreign object to penetrate someone else without their consent.
 This crime is classified as a felony and punishable by 25 years to life in prison.
 If released, these offenders are subject to probation for the rest of their lives.

 Rape

 Georgia rape law defines rape differently than most other states.
 A male offender can be charged with rape if he engages in sexual intercourse with a female victim against her will.
-In Georgia, sexual crimes involving two men or two women which would legally be considered rape in many other states are instead classified as aggravated sodomy or sexual battery.
+In Georgia, sexual crimes involving two men or two women, which would legally be considered rape in many other states, are instead classified as aggravated sodomy or sexual battery.

 Aggravated Sodomy